kfejes/cpp-security-examples/docs/docs.md

 What if, we set this string static?
 Every string_view will point to the same string every time.

 * copy a vector

+std::copy has a few different methods to use.
+The three arguments are: the first and the last element of the data from the source vector, and the destination vector's first iterator.
+In this example, we didn't reserve memory to destination vector to hold data, and this will lead to segmentation fault.

+There is two simple solutions:
+    * dest.reserve(countOfData) - right before start to copy the data, we can allocate memory to hold data in the destination vector.
+    * std::back_inserter() - a function template that constructs a back_inserter_iterator which call a push_back for the vector( and that will allocate memory for each copied data)

+Mixing C and C++ features are frequently lead to serious issues.
+Like the example, there is an array what we want to copy to a vector.
+The issue is the same, like the previous example, there is no allocated memory for data.
+The back_inserter will solve the problem.